hammerlab/ketrew/README.md

 - You may want to extend Ketrew, or preconfigure it, *without* configuration files or dynamically loaded libraries: just [create](src/doc/Alternative_CLI_Application.md) your own comand-line app.
+- If you are using Ketrew in server mode, you may want to know about the [commands](src/doc/Server_Commands.md) that the server can understand as it listens on a Unix-pipe.
 - You may want to call out directly to the [HTTP API](src/doc/The_HTTP_API.md) (i.e. without `ketrew` as a client).
 - If you want to help or simply to understand Ketrew